mcocdawc/chemcoord/README.md

 ## Website

-The project's website is: http://chemcoord.readthedocs.org/
+The project's website with documentation is: http://chemcoord.readthedocs.org/

 ## Features